astroblog/astroblog.github.io/content/posts/2025-03-27-Website Overhaul.md

 thumbnail: "/images/thumbs/menatwork.png"
 ---

 It's been three years since I last overhauled this website.
-Here we go again with a significantly makeover,
+Here we go again with a significant makeover,
 <!--more-->
 Among the many changes are:
 - A new, shorter url address https://hgastro.github.io (the old url will still work and any requests sent there will be redirected to the new location)